Study Destination

 To apply for MBBS in Germany, you have to make sure your academic qualification is recognised (Abitur equivalent or Studienkolleg route) and prove German language proficiency at the B2/C1 level before submitting your application.
 Your application will not be processed without these two.

-• Step 3 - Prepare Documents: Arrange academic transcripts, language certificates, a passport copy, an SOP, letters of recommendation, a CV, and other required documents in the correct format.
-You will have to show proof of sufficient funds (€11,904/₹12.8L) and obtain valid student health insurance.
+• Step 3 - Prepare documents: Arrange transcripts, language certificates, passport, SOP, LORs, and CV.
+Show proof of funds (EUR 11,904 / ₹12.8L) and valid health insurance.

 The application timeline for MBBS in Germany is mainly divided into the Winter Semester (October intake) and the Summer Semester (April intake).
 Most medical universities offer seats primarily in the Winter Semester, making it the main intake for international students.